pitambarkhanra/energy_landscape_analysis/Conventional/README.md

 We provide the MATLAB codes and key functions for example analysis and to calculate the parameter values with the four discrepancy measures proposed in the above mentioned article.

-To start with, run `Energy_landscape_analysis.m` to calculate the parameter values and the four discrepancy measures.
+Run `Energy_landscape_analysis.m` to calculate the parameter values and the four discrepancy measures.
 The key functions used in this code are as follows:

 - `main.m`: This function estimates the parameter of the Ising model using the maximum likelihood method.
 This is a modification of the code developed by Takahiro Ezaki.
 For more details about his code and related functions, please refer to [Takahiro's Github repository](https://github.com/tkEzaki/energy-landscape-analysis).